raymondyuen/TSW_Prototype/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Run your project locally, they will have to
+###run npm i
+before ng serve

 ## Available Scripts